NVSL/QuadClass-Resources/labs/Laying-Out-The-Board/README.md

 The goal of the pours is to provide a low-resistance path for current to and from the battery, but they can only do this if your design uses them.

 This means that, wherever possible, you should route your board to use the power and ground planes rather than traces.
-So, you want the traces that carry `GND`, `BAT_GND`, `3V`, and `VBAT` to be as short and as few as possible.
+So, you want the traces that carry `GND`, `BAT_GND`, `3V3`, and `VBAT` to be as short and as few as possible.

 The easy way to do this is with the `fanout` command.
 It'll draw a short wire attached to each pad and put a via at the end.  `fanout SIGNAL GND` will do this for all your ground pins.
+The `fanout` command is imperfect, so may have to fix up its work.

 It also makes sense to shape your power and ground planes so that the planes are available where the signal is needed.
-This is why `VBAT` and `BAT_GND` should extend under all the motor drivers, the battery connector, and the jumper.
+This is why `VBAT` and `BAT_GND` should extend under all the motor drivers the battery connector.

 #### Laying out the Power Supply

 There are three reasons that these components need to be close together:

-1. The battery connector need to be close to the jumper to minimize the length of the high-current trace between them.
-It should be just a few mm long.
-2. The jumper needs to be close to the voltage regulator to minimize the length the high-current trace between them.
+1. The battery connector needs to be close to the voltage regulator to minimize the length the high-current trace between them.
 Just a few mm’s away.
 3. The wire bridge needs to be close to the battery’s negative terminal to minimize the length of the trace connecting them.
 Again, a few mm’s.
-4. The capacitors for the voltage regulator need to be as close as possible to the regulator.
+4. The capacitors for the voltage regulator need to be as close as possible to the regulator because the datasheet says so.
 5. The battery connector needs to be set back a little bit from the edge of the board.
 There's a white box in the frontprint that represents a plugged-in battery.
 The whole things needs to be on the board.
 This is to prevent damage to the connect during crashes.
-If you look at the FCB, the battery connector is not quite far enough on the board.
+If you look at the FCB, the battery connector is not quite far enough onto the board.

 Section 10 of the voltage regulator data sheet has detailed instruction for layout your power supply.
 Follow them as closely as possible.
 Your 0805 caps are not quite small enough to do exactly what they request, but you can come close.